SPEECH-LANGUAGE PATHOLOGIST

 Anahita Dastur is a graduate from the University of British Columbia, where she completed her Master of Science degree in Speech-Language Pathology.
 Through her education, she has gained experience working with children and youth with a range of speech and language disorders, including apraxia of speech, stuttering, articulation, autism, and language delay.
 She has developed a passion for helping young children with social-language needs reach their communicative potential, and brings a great deal of enthusiasm and energy to each of her sessions.
 She enjoys working with clients both individually and in group settings, and works together with children and their families to create a positive communication environment.

-Claire Allen M.Sc., RSLP, S-LP (C)
+Melissa Wang, M.Sc., RSLP, S-LP (C)

 Joleen Schmidt, M.Sc., RSLP, S-LP (C)